 When people are nasty about our relationship, I always think: they have no idea.
 I don’t tend to talk about the ins and outs of my relationship with anyone, as people just don’t get it.
 There has only been one girl I have been able to, and that’s because she went through it herself.
 If someone shows their doubt or their judgement towards mine and Alan’s relationship, I now just feel prouder of how far Alan and I have come.
 And I know that nobody knows that apart from us.

-It’s very special to have that secret between us.
-We know who we are, what our relationship means, and just because it’s long distance doesn’t make it any less filled with love or hope than anyone else’s who are lucky enough to live in the same flat/house.
+It’s special to have that between us.
+We know who we are, what our relationship means, and just because it’s long distance doesn’t make it any less filled with love or hope than anyone else’s who are lucky enough to live in the same city.
 It’s very funny how quick people are to judge.
-Concentrate on your own happiness, don’t try to degrade others’.
+Concentrate on your own happiness, don’t try to diminish others’.

-Me and Alan have to have a certain level of fight and passion to make us work, and I would not want a relationship any other way.
-I’ve done passive, not exciting, frankly boring relationships, and in some weird way, I think me and Alan are exactly the kind of people this strange course of events would happen to.
+Alan and I have to have a certain level of fight, passion and stubbornness to make us work, and I would not want a relationship any other way.
+I’ve done passive, not exciting, frankly boring relationships, and in some weird way, I think Alan and I are exactly the kind of people this strange course of events would happen to.
 That, and so much more, makes us great together and probably a very good mix to tackle long distance.